 Martin Lewis urges people earning over £60,000 to claim HMRC benefit | Personal Finance | Finance

-Though most people think of benefits as being for low earners, such as Universal Credit top-ups to income, or the state pension, there are actually some benefits which are on offer to people earning well above the national average wage.
+Money expert Martin Lewis has urged people who earn as much as £60,000 to £80,000 to claim a benefit from HMRC.
+Though most people think of benefits as being for low earners, such as Universal Credit top-ups to income, or Pension Credit, there are actually some benefits which are on offer to people earning well above the national average wage.

-Martin Lewis was read a question by his co-host Jeanette Kwayke on his ITV The Martin Lewis Money Show Live, which asked: “As a working couple with three young children, should we still claim Child Benefit if one of us earns over £60,000?”
+One such benefit is Child Benefit, and with the recent changes, Martin Lewis is now urging people who earn over the thresholds to claim it anyway.
+Martin Lewis was asked a question by his co-host Jeanette Kwayke on his ITV The Martin Lewis Money Show Live back in November 2024, which asked: “As a working couple with three young children, should we still claim Child Benefit if one of us earns over £60,000?”

-Martin then replied: “Yes, absolutely you should.
+Martin then replied: “Yes, absolutely, you should.
 Last year the thresholds where you start to lose Child Benefit were increased, so now you start to have your Child Benefit decreased at £60,000, the highest earner having £60,000, and you lose it totally with the highest earner earning £80,000.

 “As long as the highest earner is under £80,000, you will be net better off by claiming Child Benefit.”